global-asp/asp-source/en/0005_anansi-and-turtle.md

 ##
 Just as Anansi was about to put the first bite in his mouth, he heard a knock on his door.
-“Oh, no!” thought Anansi.
-“Who can that be?”
+"Oh, no!" thought Anansi.
+"Who can that be?"
 But he opened the door.
 There was Turtle, who looked very tired.
-Turtle said, “Anansi, please let me in.
+Turtle said, "Anansi, please let me in.
 I've walked so far today, and
-I'm so tired and hungry.”
+I'm so tired and hungry."
 So what could Anansi do but let him in?